mikenewbuild/mikefallows/posts/laravel-sail-vite-ssl-custom-domain.md

 - vite

 ---
 The Shopify apps I build are typically powered by Laravel.
-Version 8 introduced [Sail](https://laravel.com/docs/master/sail), "a light-weight command-line interface for interacting with Laravel's default Docker development environment".
-Version 9 introduced [Vite](https://vitejs.dev) "a modern frontend build tool that provides an extremely fast development environment" to replace Laravel Mix (Webpack).
-Recently I've preferred to use Docker over Laravel Valet as I'm regularly switching between projects with different PHP versions and database engines, as well as working locally on either Intel or Silicon hardware.
+Version 8 introduced [Sail](https://laravel.com/docs/master/sail)[^1] as an alternative to Valet and version 9 introduced [Vite](https://vitejs.dev)[^2] to replace Laravel Mix (Webpack).
+I ran into an issue developing my Shopify apps locally when I tried to switch to using these new features.

 ## Using a custom domain